madeleinevarda/RowHealth_analysis/README.md

 This dashboard enables users to filter by plan, state, and campaign type and focuses on trends and values in marketing, signup, and claim metrics.

 ![Dashboard 1 (1)](https://github.com/user-attachments/assets/4c4f128a-d518-4191-8258-d62816dca381)

-# Presentation Sample

-The presentation created for the marketing team walks through the insights and reccomendations above and can be found here.
-Some extracts are presented below for easy viewing.